ICJIA/icjia-gata-next-2020/src/markdown/pages/documents.md

 ---
-title: 'Documents'
+title: "Documents"
-posted: '2019-01-15'
+posted: "2019-01-15"
-excerpt: 'ICJIA GATA Documents.
-The Grant Accountability and Transparency Act (GATA) of 2014, 30 ILCS 708/1 et seq., increased accountability and transparency in the use of grant funds and reduced the administrative burden on state agencies and grantees through adoption of federal grant guidelines and regulations.'
+excerpt: "ICJIA GATA Documents.
+The Grant Accountability and Transparency Act (GATA) of 2014, 30 ILCS 708/1 et seq., increased accountability and transparency in the use of grant funds and reduced the administrative burden on state agencies and grantees through adoption of federal grant guidelines and regulations."
 menuItem: true
 position: 800
-section: 'pages'
+section: "pages"
 displayFooter: true
 showToc: true
+showInNav: false
-status: 'live'
+status: "live"
 enableTracking: true
 ---